alexalextran/IOS_ASSIGNMENT_3/README.md

 https://github.com/alexalextran/IOS_ASSIGNMENT_3

 ## IMPORTANT NOTE WHEN RUNNING THE APPLICATION:
-  **1. Ensure that locaiton of Xcode is on through simulator, via Features > Location so that the API's are working as intended**
+  **1. Ensure that locaiton of Xcode is on through simulator, via Features > Location so that the API's are working as intended** <br>
   **2. Due to the security reasons of OpenAI API keys, we are not allowed to commit any API key to Github.
-For this reason, we purposely removed the API key from the APIKEY.swift file**
+For this reason, we purposely removed the API key from the APIKEY.swift file** <br>
   **3. TO USE THE OPENAI API FEATURE, PLEASE SEE THE SUBMISSION COMMENT.
-THE API KEY WILL BE PROVIDED THERE** **4.
-Please paste the key inside the APIKey.swift file located in the APIKey folder.**
+THE API KEY WILL BE PROVIDED THERE** <br>
+  **4. Please paste the key inside the APIKey.swift file located in the APIKey folder.** <br>

 Our application is a thoughts/jounral wellbeing manager, that organises a users thoughts and user that information to, personally help the user